 2.1.
 Participants and Procedure

-We recruited participants as a part of a multi-national study on psychosis risk-factors and psychotic experiences (part of this data has been published in Jaya, Ascone, & Lincoln, 2017).
-Participants came from a community sample that covered the continuum of psychotic experiences.
-Participants were recruited through Crowdflower and other websites, such as internet forums or social networking websites, and were requested to complete an anonymous 30-minute online survey.
-To follow the sampling method from the COMED study (Hanssen, Krabbendam, Vollema, Delespaul, & Van Os, 2006), we also advertised our study in internet forums focused on mental disorders, particularly schizophrenia, to have a sample with variation reflecting the continuum of psychosis.
-Participants who were recruited from Crowdflower received 0.50 US$ for completing the survey.
+We recruited participants as part of a multi-national study on psychosis risk factors and PEs (part of this data has been published in Jaya, Ascone, & Lincoln, 2017).
+Participants came from a community sample that covered the continuum of PEs.
+Participants were recruited through Crowdflower and other websites, such as Internet forums or social networking websites, and were requested to complete an anonymous 30-minute online survey.
+To follow the sampling method from the COMED study (Hanssen, Krabbendam, Vollema, Delespaul, & Van Os, 2006), we also advertised our study in Internet forums focused on mental disorders, particularly schizophrenia, to obtain a sample with variation reflecting the continuum of psychosis.
+Participants who were recruited from Crowdflower received US$0.50 for completing the survey.
 The incentive was matched to the median hourly wage in Amazon MTurk (Buhrmester, Kwang, & Gosling, 2011).
 Participants recruited from other websites were not given compensation for reasons of data security.
-Previous studies have shown that using internet survey to collect self-report data on mental health symptoms is reliable (e.g., Moritz et al., 2013) and that recruiting participants via crowdsourcing websites produces a sample with heterogeneous demographic data (e.g., Shapiro et al., 2013).
-Participants had to be above 18 years old and agree to fill written informed consent to be able to participate in the study.
+Previous studies have shown that the use of an Internet survey to collect self-report data on mental health symptoms is reliable (e.g., Moritz et al., 2013) and that recruiting participants via crowdsourcing websites produces a sample with heterogeneous demographic data (e.g., Shapiro et al., 2013).
+Participants had to be above 18 years old and agree to fill out written informed consent forms to be able to participate in the study.
 The study received ethical approval from the ethical committee of the German Psychological Society (DGPs, 119 TL062014_2).

-A total number of 844 participants completed the survey.
-However, we only included 832 participants for data analysis due to missing information on the current area of residence (urban and non-urban).
+A total of 844 participants completed the survey.
+However, we included only 832 participants for data analysis due to missing information on the current area of residence (urban and non-urban).

 2.2.
 Measures

-Native Indonesian speaker conducted back-translation procedure and cultural adaption of measures according to guidelines (Schmitt & Eid, 2007).
+A native Indonesian speaker conducted backtranslation and cultural adaptation of measures according to guidelines (Schmitt & Eid, 2007).

 2.2.1.
 Demographic Measures

-Demographic data consist of participants’ age, sex, socio-economic status, and urbanicity.
+Demographic data consist of participants’ age, sex, socioeconomic status, and urbanicity.
 Participants were asked to indicate their sex (male or female) and age.
-Participants’ socio-economic status was measured with a multidimensional index developed by Lampert and Kroll (2009).
-Scores from measures of education (range 1 to 7), household income (range 1 to 7), and job position (range 1 to 7) were summed up to produce socio-economic status index (ranges 3 to 21).
+Participants’ socioeconomic status was measured with a multidimensional index developed by Lampert and Kroll (2009).
+Scores from measures of education (range: 1 to 7), household income (range: 1 to 7), and job position (range: 1 to 7) were summed up to produce the socioeconomic status index (range: 3 to 21).
 The options for questions about education and household income were created based on the census categories published by statistical offices of Indonesia.
 Participants were also asked to indicate if they have ever had a mental health problem and schizophrenia or other psychotic disorders during their lifetime.
-Urbanicity was measured with a self-report question asking whether the participant is currently living in a city (urban) or not in a city (non-urban).
+Urbanicity was measured with a self-report question on whether the participant is currently living in a city (urban) or not in a city (non-urban).

 2.2.2.
-Mental Health-Risk Factors Measures
+Mental Health Risk Factor Measures

-Mental Health-Risk Factors consists of measures of loneliness, bullying experience, child abuse experience, and negative schemas.
-Loneliness was measured using UCLA Loneliness Scale, Version 3 (Russell, 1996) which consists of twenty items (e.g., I lacked companionship).
-Participants were asked to rate their experiences during the past four weeks on a 4-point Likert scale (1 = never to 4 = often).
-The scale has been reported to have a good validity and reliability (Russell, 1996).
+Mental health risk factors consist of measures of loneliness, bullying victim experience, child abuse experience, and negative schemas.
+Loneliness was measured using the UCLA Loneliness Scale, Version 3 (Russell, 1996), which consists of 20 items (e.g., “I lacked companionship”).
+Participants were asked to rate their experiences during the past four weeks on a four-point Likert scale (1 = never to 4 = often).
+The scale has been reported to have good validity and reliability (Russell, 1996).